Articles tagged: internet safety

 The internet has a very long memory.
-Removal from search engines is practically – perhaps even literally – impossible.
+Removal from search engines is practically and perhaps literally impossible.

 Porn spam doesn’t mean anyone did anything illicit.
-Everyone gets spam, and some of it is porn spam.
+Everyone gets spam, and some of it is porn.
 Lack of spam doesn’t imply you’ve been good, either.

 Five Tips to get the most out of your technology.
 Tip #4: Stay Safe – I discuss the most important security software you have.